JuanPoumian/Strategic-Analysis/README.md

 ## Features

 - 1. **Data Retrieval**: Retrieves historical stock data and computes various technical indicators including Simple Moving Averages (SMA), Exponential Moving Averages (EMA), Bollinger Bands, Moving Average Convergence Divergence (MACD), Relative Strength Index (RSI), and Average True Range (ATR).
+- 2. **Data Cleaning**: Ensures that the retrieved data is clean, accurate, and ready for analysis.
+This includes handling missing data and checking for data consistency.
-- 2. **Data Analysis**: Conducts statistical analysis on stock returns, volatility, and correlations.
+- 3. **Data Analysis**: Conducts statistical analysis on stock returns, volatility, and correlations.
 Also provides stock betas and computes returns and volatility over a customizable window.
+- 4. **Event Study Analysis for Economic Indicators**: This feature retrieves data for specified economic indicators, performs an event study around significant dates, calculates daily returns, and visualizes the average returns along with their variability.
+It effectively handles missing data for robust analysis.
-- 3. **Data Visualization**:  Generates visual plots for stock price history, return distributions, and technical indicators, offering a clear visual understanding of stock performance and movements over time.
+- 5. **Data Visualization**:  Generates visual plots for stock price history, return distributions, and technical indicators, offering a clear visual understanding of stock performance and movements over time.
-- 4. **Investment Strategy Analysis**: Compares the performance of passive and active investment strategies on the selected stocks, including strategies like Buy-and-Hold (passive) and technical indicator-based trading rules (active).
+- 6. **Investment Strategy Analysis**: Compares the performance of passive and active investment strategies on the selected stocks, including strategies like Buy-and-Hold (passive) and technical indicator-based trading rules (active).

 ## Delving into Insights: A Brief Visual Showcase from My Exploratory Data Analysis Journey